Spray it Don’t Say it. Spray Paint Leather that is.

 2) How has the chair held up?

-The chair is a “side chair” next my piano in my front room.
-It gets very little daily use, but we do entertain, and it does get put into service.
+The chair is a “side chair” next to my piano in my front room.
+It gets very little daily use, but we entertain, and it gets put into service.
 So far, so good.
 It looks fantastic.
 I did take it out once and “dusted” it with a couple more coats of Silver.
-Didn’t bother taping off for this as it was just a quick touch up.
+I didn’t bother taping off for this, as it was just a quick touch-up.

 3) Does the Silver rub off?